 - Embeddable episode web player

 Simplecast offers a free 14-day trial.
-The “Basic” plan starts at $15/month, and this includes everything you need to launch a podcast.
+After that, the “Basic” plan starts at $15 per month, and this includes everything you need to launch a podcast.

-If you want collaboration tools and even deeper insights, you could opt for the “Growth” plan at $85/month.
+If you want collaboration tools and even deeper insights, you could opt for the “Growth” plan at $85 per month.

 An all-in-one podcast hosting platform for WordPress website builders ($77/month).

-If you are new to podcasting, this podcast host is a great option for you to consider.
+If you are new to podcasting, this podcast host is an excellent option for you to consider.

 It features a simple workflow that lets podcasters access fully responsive podcast hosting and security.
 It also includes daily backups, 24/7 support, and built-in statistics.

-The platform boasts a robust community of experienced podcasters who are there to help beginners promote their podcasts and provide podcasting advice on ads, monetization methods, and other strategies.
+The platform boasts a robust community of experienced podcasters to help beginners promote their podcasts and provide podcasting advice on ads, monetization methods, and other strategies.

 - All-in-One Platform: Create, grow, and monetize your podcast – all in one convenient place.